 WHEN SHOULD I ASK FOR A REPLY?

 Set your reply by date three-four weeks before your wedding.
-Please note, if you directing guests to reply via online from a url printed on your invitation, expect to receive only about 60% response.
+Please note, if you are directing guests to reply via online from a url printed on your invitation, expect to receive only about 60% response.
 You will need to follow up via telephone to the guests who do not go online to respond.
 Printed mail-in response cards with stamps have a much higher response rate as they require a physical action on the part of the guest.

 This is a very touchy subject.
-Having someone realize that they are on the B List is very unfortunate.
+Having someone accidentally realize that they are on the B List is very unfortunate.
 If you need to do this, then you simply must send out your A-List invitations at least twelve weeks in advance.
 You will also need to purchase two separate reply cards with each reply date.
 Typical reply dates are 3-4 weeks from the date of the wedding.
-Guests will know they are on the B List if their reply date is two weeks or under.
+Guests will inherently know they are on the B List if their reply date is two weeks or under.

 CHILDREN OR NO CHILDREN?

 There is no tactful way to say “we don’t want your children.”
-As much as I total understand this, seeing those words, no matter how lovingly written, can hurt parents.
+As much as I totally understand this, seeing those words, no matter how lovingly written, can hurt parents.
 Word of mouth is the only real acceptable way to communicate this.
 Give this illustrious duty to your bridesmaids or family

 members to handle for you.